 By this, you must find the right contacts (PR rep, Marketing manager, general manager, etc.) who will give you quick and immediate responses.

-Here Are 4 Easy Ways to Find the Right Contacts to Land Your First Travel Partnership:
+4 Easy Ways to Secure Your First Travel Sponsorship

 1) Do Your Due Diligence and Research:

 The first thing you want to do is to study the type of brand and organization you are pitching and understand their structure.

 You have super large chain brands and there are small, boutique and/or mom and pop owned hotels.

 a) Large Scale Hotel Chains: For a big-name, chain hotel, there is a 9/10 chance that you’ll have to go through an entire process to work with the said hotel.
 While there may be a property that you would like to stay in, you would likely have to reach out to Corporate HQ, fill out a form, get approved, etc. etc.